 Henry had been a frequent guest of Wolsey at York Place.
+Since the fire at the Palace of Westminster he had most frequently stayed and entertained at Greenwich Palace.
 With the Cardinal’s fall from grace the nearby York Place would make an ideal replacement for his former palace at Westminster.
 Thomas Cromwell undertook a complex series of transactions that transferred the majority of Westminster to the King.
 Despite being the property of the See of York, rather than the personal property of Wolsey, York House was acquired by Henry in February 1530.
 He renamed it Whitehall Palace, a common name in the past for stately buildings.

 To the west of Whitehall Palace was land belonging to the St. James’s leper hospice, and beyond that Westminster Abbey’s Manor of Hide stretching away to Kensington.
 In 1536, during the Dissolution of Monasteries, Henry confiscated those extensive lands to form an enormous hunting park adjoining the palace.